-Planned Change: Why am I planning to do this?
+Planned Chan ge: Why am I planning to do this?
 What's at stake?
-What do I hope will happen as a result of this change in our team's practice?
-How will I initiate this change?
-What action do I need to take to bring this change to fruition?
-What suppo need to be Who can he what do I ne them? successful?
+What do I hope will happen as a result of this change in our team's practice? nitiate this a do I need to g this change them?
 How will I know if my team has made progress?
 What evidence will tell our team we're on the right track with the intervention?
 Action Item Due Date What I Need Resource Person